 IVPN stands out from other VPNs on the market for a few reasons.
 Like Mullvad, you can create an account using a randomly generated account number rather than an email and password (although you still have the option).
 It supports various platforms, and all its applications are open source with publicly reviewable code.

-To see which services we recommend, check out our article on the best VPNs or the best VPNs for Windows PCs.
+To see which services we recommend, check out our articles on the best VPNs, the best VPNs for Windows PCs, and the best VPNs for privacy.

 Upon creating your account, you're assigned a randomly generated account number, which is the only identifier required to use the service.
 However, you can register with an email and password if you prefer.